 Now Tone Therapy System is basically two speakers that play a relaxing and ever-changing sound.
 The idea is that you listen to the sound and it relaxes your mind.
 Simple.
 The sound then fades, bringing you back to the present moment.

-The manufacturer recommends using N.O.W twice a day per three minutes.
+The manufacturer recommends using NOW twice a day for three minutes.
 And a big part of their marketing is that this system relaxes you very quickly.

 A lot of people have commented on how this tone therapy system relaxes the mind and can help with problems like anxiety.
-They quickly centre and relax us.
-And they are ideal for busy people who don’t have 20 minutes a day to meditate.
+The sounds quickly centre and relax us.
+And overall, Now Tone Therapy System is ideal for busy people who don’t have 20 minutes a day to meditate.